-5. One of the most uncomfortable truths found in the Bible is the fact that God is angry with some people right now.
+- 5. One of the most uncomfortable truths found in the Bible is the fact that God is angry with some people right now.
 I mentioned three passages (out of many) to show this.
 Please read those three passages found on page 17 aloud again.
 A lot of people will tell you that God loves you and never mention that He is angry every day with those who will not come to Him by faith.
 Have you thought about this before?
 Do you believe that God has often been misrepresented?
 What would your friends think if you told them that God actually is angry with people who are not Christians?
-Why?
-6. God's anger grows with people who will not come to Him and persist in going their own way.
-Read what Romans 2:4-6 states:
+Why? - 6.
+God's anger grows with people who will not come to Him and persist in going their own way.
+Read what Romans 2: 4-6 states:

-Or do you presume on the riches of his kindness and forbearance and patience, not knowing that God's kindness is meant to lead you to repentance?
-But because of your hard and impenitent heart you are storing up wrath for yourself on the day of wrath when God's righteous judgment will be revealed.
-He will render to each one according to his works.
+Or do you despise the riches of His goodness, forbearance, and longsuffering, not knowing that the goodness of God leads you to repentance?
+But in accordance with your hardness and your impenitent heart you are treasuring up for yourself wrath in the day of wrath and revelation of the righteous judgment of God, who "will render to each one according to his deeds" . . .